black-atom-industries/nvim/README.md

-# Terra Theme for Neovim
+# Terra Theme `core` for Neovim

-Terra will be a multi-platform theme collection with various nature inspired themes for each season, with a day and night variant.
+This is the core of the Terra Theme for Neovim.
+It serves as a base for all other Terra Theme colorscheme plugins.

 ## 🚧 &nbsp;Status: Early development &nbsp;🚧</p>